No-UI: How to Build Transparent Interaction

 Learn more about haptics history and its current and potential uses.

 Read more about the exciting applications of ultrasound haptics.

 Here’s the entire UX literature on Haptic Interfaces by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Haptic Interfaces with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into Haptic Interfaces with our course Perception and Memory in HCI and UX .